 See below for our wide range of skid steer rentals and track loader rentals from United Rentals.
-Our small track loader and skid steer loaders for rent provide optimal power and performance on small-to-medium jobs where space is a consideration.
+Our small track loader and skid steer loaders for rent provide optimal power and performance on small-to-medium jobs where tighter space is a consideration.
 Skid steer loaders produce optimal power and performance on any job.
-These skid steer loaders — also known as Bobcats or uniloaders — are great for lifting, grading and leveling.
+These skid steer loaders — also known as skid loaders or uniloaders — are great for lifting, grading and leveling.
 Bobcat rentals can travel on paved or soft and sandy surfaces with options for wheeled or track-based mobility.
 Their left wheels turn independently, letting the vehicle nearly turn in place and skid around sharp corners.
 For smaller jobs we offer mini skid steers and walk-behind skid steer rentals for your projects.

 For bigger jobs, our track loaders — or crawler loader — may work better for you.
 Also a type of track loader, a crawler loader is much larger than a typical skid steer or track loader because it’s designed for major hauls and heavy-duty earthmoving projects.
 We have multiple bucket attachment options as well.
 Whether you’re breaking ground on a construction site, paving a new dirt path or transporting heavy loads around the jobsite, we have a skid steer or track loader to fit your needs.

 - A skid steer and wheel loader may complete similar jobs, but they are not the same machine.
 Skid steers are maneuvered by "skidding" the tires to turn, while wheel loaders can be maneuvered using a steering wheel.
 Some operations will use a skid steer in narrow locations on the site and a wheel loader in large, open areas.
 However, we offer compact wheel loaders that can reach those narrow locations.

 Do skid steers have a smooth-edge bucket or a bucket with teeth?